 Public accountants are external consultants and advisors for corporations, small businesses, non-profits organizations, government entities, and individuals.
 A public accountant differs from a private account: they remain completely objective and are not paid by the client’s payroll, but are paid through consulting fees.
 Meeting with clients is an essential part of a public accountant’s job duties.

-In addition to working for the well known public accounting firms, public accountants may work for smaller public accounting firms throughout the country.
+In addition to working for the well known public accounting firms (Deloitte, EY, KPMG, and PWC), public accountants may work for smaller public accounting firms throughout the country.
 Some examples are:

 Mayer Hoffman McCann P.C.

-According to the US Bureau of Labor Statistics, accountants and auditors across all industries make an average salary of $61,690 per year.
-The BLS estimates that the demand for accountants in all fields will increase by 16% between 2010 and 2020.
+According to the US Bureau of Labor Statistics, accountants and auditors across all industries make a median salary of $68,130 per year.
+The BLS estimates that the demand for accountants in all fields will increase by 11% between 2014 and 2024.
 Therefore public accountancy is a strong growth field for those looking to start accounting careers.

 How to get there:

 Public accountants must have a minimum of a bachelor’s degree, preferably in accounting or a strongly related field like business or economics.
-Most public accountants also pursue a master’s degree in accounting or a Master of Business Administration.
+Most public accountants also pursue a Master’s in Accounting or a Master's of Business Administration.
 A master’s degree qualifies the candidate to take the Uniform CPA Exam in most states.